springernature/frontend-playbook/css/house-style.md

 ## General principles

-We write our CSS using design patterns that aim to maximise maintainability and reuse;
+We write our CSS using design patterns that aim to maximise maintainability and reuse; See our [house style document](../practices/house-style.md) to understand the rationale behind enforcement of style.

-- We make use of [OOCSS](oocss.md) to author CSS.
-Some teams make heavy use of utility classes, others less so.
-- [BEM](bem-css.md) naming conventions are used in some teams

-See our [house style document](../practices/house-style.md) to understand the rationale behind enforcement of style.

 ## Code style